DETAILED ACTION

 in response to receiving the user input for the payment options of the pending transaction, retrieve the at least one secure payment token and the payment account preference identifier;

-generating a transaction request data set comprising data fields defined by a payment protocol and representing at least: a transaction identifier corresponding to a pending transaction with a merchant system; a total transaction amount; and the payment account preference identifier and the at least one secure payment token stored in the tamper-resistant secure element, the payment account preference identifier stored in at least one discretionary or hidden field in the payment protocol; and
+generating a transaction request data set comprising data fields defined by a payment protocol for the electronic transaction network configured for unicast transactions and representing at least: a transaction identifier corresponding to a pending transaction with a merchant system; a total transaction amount; and the payment account preference identifier and the at least one secure payment token stored in the tamper-resistant secure element where the payment account preference identifier is a pseudo card number or is stored in at least one discretionary or hidden field in the payment protocol such that the electronic transaction network configured for unicast transactions is unaware or agnostic that the transaction request data set is for a multicast transaction; and

-transmitting the transaction request data set to the first financial account administrator associated with the financial service provider, wherein upon receipt, the on at least one payment account preference identifier from the transaction request data set enables the first financial account administrator to identify at least two preferred transaction payment funding source accounts to be applied toward satisfaction of the total transaction amount; and
+transmitting the transaction request data set to the first financial account administrator associated with the financial service provider, wherein upon receipt, the on at least one payment account preference identifier from the transaction request data set authenticates and enables the first financial account administrator to utilize at least one payment token stored at the first financial account administrator system to generate at least two transaction request portion data sets to transmit over at least one additional electronic transaction network to execute transaction portions with at least two respective two preferred transaction payment funding source accounts to be applied toward satisfaction of the total transaction amount; and

-receive, from the first financial account administrator system, a set of completed transactions, each completed transaction including transaction payment preference suggestion data set comprising data representing a notification of at least one benefit associated with association of at least one of the transaction payment preference suggestion funding source accounts with the payment account preference identifier.
+receive, from the first financial account administrator system, a set of completed transactions corresponding to the at least two transaction request portions data sets transmitted over the at least one additional electronic transaction network, each completed transaction including transaction payment preference suggestion data set comprising data representing a notification of at least one benefit associated with association of at least one of the transaction payment preference suggestion funding source accounts with the payment account preference identifier.

 The dependent claims have been given the full analysis including analyzing the additional limitations both individually and in combination as a whole.
 For instance, in light of the claim interpretation, claims 37-43, and 48 do not carry patentable-weight and therefor do not amount to significantly more than abstract idea since they further limiting limitations reciting the intended use/field of use of the payment account preference identifier performed by the financial account administrator.
 Claims 44-47, and 49-50 further define abstract ideas being limited to the mobile environment for performing commercial and legal interactions for processing the transaction, and are all steps that fall within the “Certain Methods of Organizing Human Activities” groupings of abstract ideas.
 The Dependent claims when analyzed both individually and in combination are also held to be patent ineligible under 35 U.S.C.
 101 for the same reasoning as above and the additional recited limitations fail to establish that the claims are not directed to an abstract idea.
 The additional limitations of the dependent claims when considered individually and as an ordered combination do not amount to significantly more than the abstract idea.